0xProject/0x-protocol-specification/v3/v3-specification.md

 Every individual fill executed through the `Exchange` contract charges a protocol fee to the taker that is used to incentivize liquidity provision in the system.

 A detailed paper explaining the economics of protocol fees in 0x protocol can be found [here](./protocol-fees.pdf).
+The [Staking specification](../staking/staking-specification.md#6-liquidity-incentives) also provides details on specific smart contract interactions and reward calculations within the system.

 ### Calculating the protocol fee